corinfinite/brp-pacu/README.md

 # BRP-PACU - An Audio Configuration utility
 BRP-PACU is a dual channel FFT audio analysis tool.
 It is designed to aid in the equalization and time alignment of a sound system.
-It compares the output of the system to the input of the system to obtain the transfer function of the system.u It is similar to commercial products like [Smaart](https://en.wikipedia.org/wiki/Smaart).
+It compares the output of the system to the input of the system to obtain the transfer function of the system.
+It is similar to commercial products like [Smaart](https://en.wikipedia.org/wiki/Smaart).

 ## Dependencies
 Development versions of the following packages: